 Hostels are very basic versions of hotels, which offer either private rooms or beds in shared rooms.
 Like hotels, standards and costs can vary, but they can be a clean, comfortable and low-cost alternative to hotels.
 Bathrooms are mostly shared and there will often be kitchens where you can cook your own meals.
 Again, it’s important to compare costs and ratings to determine which hostels suit your needs.
 Be cautious about very cheap rates, as that can reflect poor standards and less than ideal neighbourhoods.

-- Learn about the Scotiabank StartRight Program for Newcomers*1, and details on opening a bank account before you land in Canada.
+- about the Scotiabank StartRight® Program1 for newcomers, and details on opening a bank account before you land in Canada.

 When should you book your temporary accommodation?

 Always book hotels and hostels several weeks in advance before leaving for Canada.
 By booking in advance, you are more likely to get better rates and ensure room availability, especially during peak holiday and vacation seasons.
 Choose locations near public transportation and services such as markets, banks, etc.